ericdke/MovieNut/README.md

 Xcode 12, Swift, SwiftUI, and bits of UIKit

+## Compatibility

+Runs on iOS 15+ on iPhone and iPad

 ## Instructions

 Create a new Xcode project with Swift selected as language.

+Setup Deployment Info with iOS15 for iPhone+iPad, no Main Interface, enable all device orientations.

+Install the [Kingfisher](https://github.com/onevcat/Kingfisher) library via SPM.

 Clone the repo into the project.